 Items such as furniture, throw pillows, blankets, and rugs should be kept away from furnaces, fireplaces, wood stoves, and portable space heaters.
 Turn portable heaters off when you leave the room.

 Burn candles in sturdy, fire-proof containers.

 Make sure they can’t tip over, and extinguish all candles before going to bed or leaving a room.

 Keep electric cords out from under rugs, and make sure they’re not frayed or damaged in any way.
 If they are, replace them immediately.

 Clean up your yard.

-Wildfires can happen any time.
+Bushfires can happen any time.
 Keep your yard free of dried debris, such as brush, weeds, vegetation, dead trees and shrubs, and anything else that might catch fire if a stray spark were to settle on them.
-Be sure to clear your property with appropriate power equipment and not during the heat of a dry day, as sparks from a lawn mower or weed wacker hitting a rock can start a fire.
+Be sure to clear your property with appropriate power equipment and not during the heat of a dry day, as sparks from a lawn mower hitting a rock can start a fire.